riak/riak.github.io/versioned_docs/version-2.0.9/setup/installing/freebsd.md

 * sudo

 ### Installation

-First download the version you wish to install from the downloads tab.
+First download the version you wish to install.

 Next, unpack and build a release from source: